Batangas: Spanish colonial period

-Foundation of important parishes followed throughout the years: 1572, the Taal Parish was founded by the Augustinians; 1581, the Batangas Parish under Fray Diego Mexica; 1596, Bauan Parish administered by the Augustinian missionaries; 1605, Lipa Parish under the Augustinian administration; 1774, Balayan Parish was founded; By the end of the 1700s, Batangas had 15,014 native families and 451 Spanish Filipino families; 1852, Nasugbu Parish was established; and 1868, Lemery Parish too.
+Foundation of important parishes followed throughout the years: 1572, the Taal Parish was founded by the Augustinians; 1581, the Batangas Parish under Fray Diego Mexica; 1596, Bauan Parish administered by the Augustinian missionaries; 1605, Lipa Parish under the Augustinian administration; 1774, Balayan Parish was founded; By the end of the 1700s, Batangas had 15,014 native families and 451 Spanish Filipino families; By year 1818, the population increased, with 23,393 estimated souls, of which, native and mestizo tributes and families amounted to a combined 5,203 and 10,407, which is 15,610 in total and is slightly higher than the 1700s number (15,014 native families plus the 451 assimilated Spanish-Filipino Mestizo families).
+With the old Spanish-Filipino Mestizos having assimilated in the native category whereas a new number of 7 Spanish (Peninsulares) families having settled, 4 Spanish (Insulares) families were paying tribute, and 29 new Spanish-Filipino Mestizo families were also paying tribute, in addition 2 Christianized Chinese.
+1852, Nasugbu Parish was established; and 1868, Lemery Parish too.

+There were also Spanish-Filipino families fresh from Spain scattered across Batangas with: San Pablo de los Montes having 7, Rosario had 4, Lian has 7, and Balayan amounting to 22.

 The town of Nasugbu became an important centre of trade during the Spanish occupation of the country.
 It was the site of the first recorded battle between two European Forces in Asia in Fortune Island, Nasugbu, Batangas.
 In the late part of the 20th century, the inhabitants of Fortune Island discovered a sunken galleon that contained materials sold in the Manila-Acapulco Galleon Trade.

 Batangas was also among the first of the eight Philippine provinces to revolt against Spain and one of the provinces placed under Martial Law by Spanish Governor-General Ramon Blanco on August 30, 1896.
 This event was given distinction when Marcela Agoncillo, also a native of the province, made the Philippine Flag, which bears a sun with eight rays to represent these eight provinces.